dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 # 10 venom      negative      9
 # # ... with 227 more rows
 ```
 Was it a bad breakup?
-Digging into my emails, can find a New York Times Magazine article copy and pasted and sent to several people.
+Digging into my emails, can find a New York Times Magazine article copy-and-pasted and sent to several people.
 The article, "Oh, Sting, Where Is Thy Death?"
 By Richard Conniff, mentions the pain of stinging insects and its relevance to happiness research.
 Note most of those `n`s are divisible by 3.

 ### Most Common Charged Words